theupdateframework/taps/tap4.md

       // the following mapping will be consulted.
     },
     {
+      // Some paths need not have a URL.
+Then those paths will not be updated.
+      ...
+    {
       // Map all other targets only to PyPI.
       "paths":        ["*"],
       "repositories": ["PyPI"]